mapbender/data-manager/README.md

+# Deprecated

+This repository is deprecated.
+Its functionality will be integrated into the [mapbender digitizer repository](https://github.com/mapbender/mapbender-digitizer) in version 2.0 and the code has already been ported to the [develop branch](https://github.com/mapbender/mapbender-digitizer/tree/develop/src/Mapbender/DataManagerBundle).
+Propose any changes there.

+---

-# Mapbender Data Manager element
+## Old description: Mapbender Data Manager element
 List and edit database table contents in a Mapbender application.

 Data listings are displayed as (HTML) tables.
 Individual items can be edited or created in customizable forms.